-It is tough to state exactly how each water filter is recycled.
-This is because it will quite often be done by the manufacturer, and most of them will probably have their own processes in place.
-However, we can imagine that it is going to be pretty much the same as standard plastic recycling.
+It is tough to state precisely how each water filter is recycled.
+This is because the manufacturer will often do it, and most of them will probably have their processes in place.
+However, we can imagine it will be pretty much the same as standard plastic recycling.

-This way they can recycle each item in the correct manner.
+This way, they can correctly recycle each item.
 It also allows them to easily dispose of anything that cannot be recycled.

-It is the long ‘break down’ part of water filter recycling that results in most recycling centers not being able to handle them.
-This is because these centers have a ton of recycling coming their way and this means that they really do not have time to break down each water filter.
+The long ‘break down’ part of water filter recycling results in most recycling centers being unable to handle them.
+This is because these centers have a ton of recycling coming their way, which means they do not have time to break down each water filter.

 The next step will likely involve the plastic being ground up.
-The idea is to create something that is very similar to a powder.
+The idea is to create something very similar to a powder.
 This makes it a lot easier to heat up.

-The plastic from the water filter will then be heated up to the point that it has melted.
-At this stage, the recycling team will add a few chemicals into the molten plastic.
+The plastic from the water filter will then be heated to the point that it has melted.
+The recycling team will add a few chemicals to the molten plastic at this stage.
 This will help to ensure that the plastic is as pure as possible.
 Everything else will be filtered out of the mixture.